SkoolNotes/Taproot/2020PHYS201/KBxPhysSelvEval2020.md

-Solving symbolicaly is emphasized heavily in Physics cla
+Solving symbolically is emphasized heavily in Physics class.
+I didn't see the value of doing so until I realized that getting the integer solution to our physics problems was